For the past 25 years, I have been a regular at the Renoir Cinema at the Bloomsbury Centre; it’s really my local and has been there since the ’70s.

 It was sad to see the removal of the old Renoir sign to be replaced by the ‘on brand’ Curzon.
 It is now called Curzon Bloomsbury.
 But it could have easily been called Curzon Renoir.
 Oh well, I guess I’ll get used to it and will allow more time to buy my ticket.
 And I’ll watch to see how the people who use the spaces force change: it’s how buildings learn.
 But I have to say the loos are great.

 Margaret Calvert in her north London studio with a wittily subverted road sign behind her.
 Photographed by Steve Speller in 2004.

-I recently had the great pleasure of recording an interview for my RDInsights series with the ever-youthful graphic designer Margaret Calvert, who greeted me at her Islington home and studio dressed in a vibrant apple-green fisherman-style smock.
-At 79, she is still as passionate and excited about design as when she started back in the late 1950s.
+It took place at her Islington home and studio and she greeted me dressed in a vibrant apple-green fisherman-style smock.
+Now in her 80th year, she is still as passionate and excited about design as when she started back in the late 1950s.

 Transport Minister Ernest Marples (centre) opening the first stretch of the M1 motorway in 1959.

 Jock Kinneir overseeing the prototypes of the motorway signs.